Columbia Mayor's Youth Council

 The CMYC will meet for monthly meetings at City Hall, 700 N. Garden St., Columbia, TN 38401.

-The council will conduct normal meetings once a month and host a Coffee with the Mayor once every two months, both beginning in September.
-In addition, Mayor Molder or City Council may call for a special session regarding time-sensitive issues (needed extra time for projects, community service, etc.) Regular council meetings will be held on the first Tuesday of each month and consist of educational speeches and interactive activities from various community leaders and open discussions involving issues and/or projects raised by the Mayor or City Council, recommendations provided by council members’ constituents, and deliberation between the council members regarding potential service projects/programs the CMYC could implement to build a better Columbia.
+The council will conduct meetings once a month.
+In addition, the Mayor, City Council, or City Liaison may call for a special session regarding time-sensitive issues (needed extra time for projects, community service, etc.) Regular council meetings will be held on the second Tuesday of each month (with a few exceptions) and consist of educational speeches and interactive activities from various community leaders and open discussions involving issues and/or projects raised by the Mayor or City Council, whom may provide potential service projects/programs the CMYC could implement to build a better Columbia.
 The CMYC will have the opportunity to also share recommendations and/or projects they wish to be initiated within the City and the ability to complete said projects.
-The CMYC members will have the opportunity to directly consult our Columbia Mayor about community service events or inquire about involvement in local government.
+The CMYC members will have the opportunity to directly consult the City of Columbia Mayor about community service events or inquire about involvement in local government.

 In order to participate in the Mayor’s Youth Council for Columbia, TN, you must:

 1. Be a current high school student in Maury County within grades 9-12.
 This includes public, private, and home schools.

 2. Be determined to make a difference in your community